 \item In the convex case, if we optimize with respect to $\gamma$ by choosing $\gamma=\sqrt{m}$, then

 As is shown in Appendix \ref{app::isoquad}, the scaling on $m$ is optimal in the regime $m\to 0$, as it is the rate even for isotropic quadratic potential.
-To the best of our knowledge, this optimal $\sqrt{m}$ convergence rate is new in the literature.
 We refer the readers to Appendix~\ref{sec::DMS} for the corresponding results from the DMS method, with a slightly more explicit estimate compared to \cite{roussel2018spectral}.